HighlanderNetwork/ONEX-Network/README.md

 ONEX is a Proof-of-Stake Token on the Ethereum Classic Network.

 ## What is ONEX
 Proof-of-Stake Token on Ethereum Classic Network.
 This is an alternative method to the more widely known process used by bitcoin; Proof of Work (POW).
-It's based on the ERC20 Token Standard and implements all standard methods.
+While keeping tokens holders protection in mind, ONEX utilizes ERC223 token standard.
 ONEX is the first to implement the Proof-of-Stake mechanism on Ethereum Classic, meaning that holders of ONEX can earn some extra tokens just by holding ONEX for a period of time, greater than or equal to The Minimum Coin Age.

 ## Specifications of ONEX Network
 * **Name**: ONEX Network